tholman/generative-artistry/content/tutorials/hypnotic-squares.md

 Woohoo, recursion!
 So let me explain whats going on above.

 - `newSize` is being calculated based on how many steps our square has remaining.
-- `newX` & `newX` is being calculated based making sure the new square fits inside the previous one
+- `newX` & `newY` is being calculated based on making sure the new square fits inside the previous one.
 - And then, the final parameter in the `draw` function is `steps - 1` which means we step closer and closer to 0.

-So you can see now if we change the `startSteps` variable, to a few differnt variations, we'll have different degree's of recursion.
+So you can see now if we change the `startSteps` variable, to a few differnt variations, we'll have different degrees of recursion.

 <div class="tmd-trigger" data-from="13" data-to="14">
 {{< highlight js "linenos=table,linenostart=14" >}}